bookmarkmemo/privacy-policy/TERMS.md

 ### 2. Local product; online checks for abuse control
 Pro authorizes **local use** of the unlocked features on your device.

-Online license activation / validation (via Lemon Squeezy) is used mainly to:
+Online license activation / validation (via Polar) is used mainly to:

 - confirm a key is valid;
 - enforce the **device activation limit** (currently **2** devices);
 - reduce abuse (key sharing beyond the limit, obvious fraud).

-Bookmark contents, notes, and guide images are **not** sent to Lemon Squeezy or to a developer server for licensing.
+Bookmark contents, notes, and guide images are **not** sent to Polar or to a developer server for licensing.

 ### 3. Offline use after validation; service discontinuation
 After a successful activation (or a successful validation) on a device, the extension stores a local license state.